Lexxeous/mega_lotto/README.md

 ## Usage

 Main Ruby code is located in the `lib/mega_lotto` file.
 Supporting files are located in neighboring files within the `lib/` directory.
-To experiment with this code, run `bin/console` for an interactive prompt.
+To experiment with this code, run `bin/console` for an interactive prompt.<br>

+This gem also includes benchmarks for 3 different way of generating the array of random MegaLotto numbers.
+This shows the difference of computational speed for a few different Ruby methods.

 ## Development